 Smolt estimates are a key component of understanding and managing Atlantic salmon populations.
 With the steady decline in returning adult salmon numbers in the Miramichi River, smolt migration numbers can help conservation groups and management/policy administrators determine where our conservation efforts can be best focused.
 By knowing the smolt numbers migrating out of the Miramichi River system and comparing that figure to adult returns, the at-sea mortality portion of the salmon life cycle can be better quantified, especially in tandem with smolt and kelt tracking programs that MSA has participated in with the Atlantic Salmon Federation (ASF).
-Returning to conduct an annual smolt estimate on the Northwest Miramichi River in 2023 was important to fill the data collection gap that had been missing for several years.
+Returning to conduct an annual smolt estimate on the Northwest Miramichi River in 2024 was important to continue building the long-term data set established at this location after a few years of missing data from the NW during 2016-2018.